Additional preparation information for international students

 Transfer will be by coach and instructions on how to access the service upon arrival in the UK will be sent in the confirmation email.

 The Meet & Greet Airport Transfer will operate on Wednesday 21 and Thursday 22 September 2022.
 Registration will open on Monday 1 August and will close on Wednesday 14 September.

 We look forward to welcoming you to Keele!

 You will be emailed with a specific individual time slot and location to collect your BRP card, this will be outside of any timetabled teaching events.
-If you cannot make this time slot, feel unwell or believe you have Coronavius symptoms then we will rearrange your time slot with you.

 If you have any queries or concerns about collecting your BRP card or need to see a copy of it please contact Immigration Compliance by emailing email@example.com.

 If you did not use the 2HE542 code, then you will need to make your own arrangements to pick up your BRP card at the collection location stated in your Visa Application Decision Letter from the UK Home Office.
 We are unable to assist with any collection location other than the University.

 Like all students you will need to engage with your programme, attending scheduled learning and teaching events (as shown on your timetable and advised by your School).

-If you hold a Tier 4 (General) Student Visa that is sponsored by Keele University, we are required to monitor your engagement and attendance by the UK Home Office.
+If you hold a Student Visa that is sponsored by Keele University, we are required to monitor your engagement and attendance by the UK Home Office.
 Please be aware that if you do not participate, engage with, or attend your programme, then we will have no choice but to terminate your studies.
 This may mean the cancellation of your visa.

 Your student visa may also be cancelled in the following situations: